adambeltz2/Simple-Gantt/BACKLOG.md

 Planned features and known follow-ups, evaluated one at a time before being built.

 ## Bug
 - [ ] Upon login its to check for projects that aren't successfully imported which could occur if you were working in another browser or on another device.
 This is not currently working.
-- [ ] Treat Resources as first class entity.
-I'd like them to be assigned (named) prior to being typed in the grid.
-This should allow a pre-selected value for me to use.
-Discuss how to handle this when its done via CSV Import/Export.

 ## Features